Peter Upton's |

 These final two pictures show the third and final version of the track in a more organised set that uses the box and cardboard inlay from the Motor Racing Edition (see below for comparison).
 The larger speedway set does not appear to gain a nice colour label even for this grand set.
 The box has a plain black lid adorned with the standard small box label stuck somewhere in the middle.
 It looks rather half-hearted for what is an attractive set once the box is opened (mind you, Subbuteo was mostly mail order at this time, so the outer box was not so important).
 It should be noted that because this set is using the motor racing layout, it has been provided with six bikes, rather than the usual four.

-The above pictures show the small 1950s box, which matches the speedway one, and one celluloid motor racing "car".
-As you can see, this piece was the same cut out as the speedway bike and so there is only room for a small part of the car.
+The above pictures show the small 1950s box, which matches the speedway version, and the celluloid motor racing "cars".
+As you can see, this piece was the same card cut out as the speedway bike and so there is only room for a small part of the car.
 In the motor racing set there were six cars, instead of the four bikes in speedway.
-Oddly though, the sets still only provide four chutes for the ball bearings, so someone will have to share.
+Oddly though, the sets still only provide four chutes for the ball bearings, so someone would have to share.

 March 2021: Ashley Hemmings kindly sent in a picture showing all the colours of the Table Motor Racing game - the green and black bases are the ones usually exclusive to motor racing.